WayScience/napari-ome-arrow/README.md

   - respects `NAPARI_OME_ARROW_LAYER_TYPE`, and
   - defaults to `"image"` if the variable is not set.

+- ✅ **Grid view for multi-row OME-Parquet**
+  When a Parquet file contains multiple OME-Arrow rows, each row is loaded as its own layer and the viewer is switched to napari’s grid mode.
+Set `NAPARI_OME_ARROW_PARQUET_COLUMN` to pick which image column to visualize.

 ______________________________________________________________________

 This [napari] plugin was generated with [copier] using the [napari-plugin-template] (None).